expressive-code/expressive-code/packages/@expressive-code/plugin-shiki/README.md

 A default plugin of Expressive Code, an engine for presenting source code on the web.

-It performs syntax highlighting of your code blocks using Shikiji (a fork of Shiki), which uses the same engine as VS Code to provide accurate syntax highlighting for over 100 languages.
+It performs syntax highlighting of your code blocks using Shiki, which uses the same engine as VS Code to provide accurate syntax highlighting for over 100 languages.

 ## Documentation